 - V. Do not operate bucket in a raised position when wind conditions exceed 30 MPH. - VI.
 Have an equipment inspection and dielectric test completed on the boom truck once a year or every 1000 working hours. - VII.
 Outriggers (if equipped) must be set fully extended before raising the bucket. - VIII.
-The truck shall not be moved unless the boom is lowered, and the bucket is cradled. - is prohibited. - street or highway, precautions must be and traffic. - XI.
-The operator will always look in the - XII.
-When employees are working on the same pole, in no case shall they work different polarities.

-4. Program review shall be at least once a year
+The truck shall not be moved unless the boom is lowered, and the bucket is cradled. - IX.
+Riding in the bucket with the truck moving is prohibited. - X. When the boom is maneuvered over a street or highway, precautions must be taken to avoid accidents with pedestrians and traffic. - XI.
+The operator will always look in the direction the bucket is moving. - XII.
+When employees are working on the same pole, in no case shall they work simultaneously on energized equipment of different polarities. - 4.
+Program review shall be at least once a year